Logicify/mautic-advanced-templates-bundle/README.md

 Another example: you might want to include dynamic content to your email.
 Let's say you are implementing an Abandoned Cart feature and you want your customers to see exact content of their cart.
 Again, the solution might be to push cart content in JSON format to your contact via API and then iterate through the items in your template to render picture, name and price for each one.

+Alternatively, if you are sending emails through the API (e.g., POST to `/api/emails/42/contact/100/send`), you can use the `tokens` feature to supply arbitrary text or objects that Twig can process.
+See example below.

 ### Compatibility

 This plugin was tested with: